Quick Answer

 What Does Block Look for in a Program Manager Candidate?

 Block seeks Program Managers with strong technical acumen, business insight, and leadership skills.
-In a recent hiring committee debrief, the discussion centered on a candidate's ability to navigate complex technical projects while driving business results.
+In a hiring committee debrief, the discussion centered on a candidate's ability to navigate complex technical projects while driving business results.
 Not technical skills alone, but the ability to integrate them with business objectives.

 How Many Interview Rounds Can I Expect in Block's PgM Hiring Process?